 Dara Richardson-Heron, M.D. joined YWCA USA as Chief Executive Officer in 2012.
 YWCA is the Nation’s oldest and largest multicultural organization dedicated to eliminating racism, empowering women and promoting peace, justice, freedom and dignity for all.

 Richardson-Heron is a visionary, strategic, passionate, highly regarded leader and transformative change agent with more than 20 years of leadership and management excellence in the healthcare, corporate and nonprofit sectors.
 Prior to her role at YWCA, she served as the CEO of the Greater NYC Affiliate of Susan G. KomenÒ, Chief Medical Officer and National Chief Medical Officer at United Cerebral Palsy Association and Executive Medical Director at Consolidated Edison Company of New York, Inc. During her tenure at Consolidated Edison, she was also selected to serve as Special Assistant to the CEO.

-Recently featured in The New York Times as one of four female chief executives discussing female voices in leadership, Richardson-Heron is using her voice to lead the YWCA USA and 226 YWCA local associations across the country in building a national movement for the elimination of racism and the empowerment of women with a focus on Racial Justice and Civil Rights, Empowerment and Economic Advancement of Women and Girls and Health and Safety of Women and Girls.
+Recently featured in The New York Times as one of four female chief executives discussing female voices in leadership, Richardson-Heron is currently utilizing her voice to lead YWCA USA and YWCA local associations across the country in building a national movement for the elimination of racism and the empowerment of women with a focus on Racial Justice and Civil Rights, Empowerment and Economic Advancement of Women and Girls and Health and Safety of Women and Girls.

 Dr. Richardson-Heron, a physician by trade and advocate by choice, holds a Doctorate in Medicine from New York University School of Medicine and a Bachelor of Arts degree in Biology from Barnard College of Columbia University.
 She also completed an Executive Human Resources Program at the University of Michigan.